-It is recommended to start by setting $K_A = 0$ and set T{ABSET} and T{CDSET} relatively large using equations or plots in this data sheet to avoid hard switching or even shoot through current.
-The delay between outputs A, B and C, D set by resistors R{AB} and R{CS} accordingly.
+TI recommends starting by setting $K_A = 0$ and set T{ABSET} and T{CDSET} relatively large using equations or plots in this data sheet to avoid hard switching or even shoot through current.
+The delay between outputs A, B and C, D set by resistors R{AB} and R{CD} accordingly.
 Program the optimal delays at light load first.
 Then by changing K_A set the optimal delay for the outputs A, B at maximum current.
-K_A for outputs C, D is the same as for A,D. Usually outputs C, D always have ZVS if sufficient delay is provided.
+K_A for outputs C, D is the same as for A, B. Usually outputs C, D always have ZVS if sufficient delay is provided.